 In order for each and every student to become a global citizen, they must be provided with high-quality education and a learning support system that can respond to their various needs and issues.
 ICU has already established a number of specialized support offices to aid students in a variety of ways.
-These include the Academic Planning Center, which helps students as they formulate their plans of study, the Writing Support Desk (WSD), which provides advice on writing papers and reports, and the Office of Special Needs Support, which provides learning support for students with special needs.
+These include the Academic Planning Center (currently Academic Planning Support), which helps students as they formulate their plans of study, the Writing Support Desk (WSD), which provides advice on writing papers and reports, and the Office of Special Needs Support, which provides learning support for students with special needs.

 The learning support framework was further enhanced with the consolidation of the functions these offices provide in 2015 and the establishment of the Center for Teaching and Learning.
 This Center will make it easier for students to obtain support, and, as all of a student's needs and issues can be responded to in a single place, ICU will be able to provide increased support that better meets their needs in a more timely way.

 Increased utilization of ICT to improve educational quality

 The Center for Teaching and Learning will increase the use of information and communications technology (ICT) to improve educational quality more than ever before.
 ICU is enhancing on-campus study space and content not only in the classroom environment but for self and group study as well, and providing support for its use.

 For example, ICU-TV will broadcast a variety of video-based guidance for classes and studying, seminars, and other video content for on-campus viewers.
 It can be used in a broad variety of ways.
 It allows students to confirm content they may have missed in class, it can serve as a reference in selecting a major and formulating a study plan, and help students confirm information for guidance programs they may not have been able to participate in.